ZhangZhuoSJTU/Web3Bugs/README.md

 ## Research on Automatic Semantical Oracles

-We plan to compile a comprehensive list of resources that focus on creating semantical oracles for smart contracts.
+We plan to compile a comprehensive list of resources that focus on developing semantical oracles for smart contracts.
 We welcome any additional suggestions or contributions from the community to help expand and improve the list.

 + [Finding Permission Bugs in Smart Contracts with Role Mining](https://personal.ntu.edu.sg/yi_li/files/Liu2022FPB.pdf), which addresses access control issues.